 Intel Mode uses a different technical solution to manipulate the charging behavior of MacBooks.
 This method only works with Intel MacBooks.
 On the other hand, this method works “permanently”, which means even if you boot into Windows via Bootcamp.
-However, there are several disadvantages with the Intel Mode.
+However, there are several disadvantages to the Intel Mode.
 First, all other functions except the Charge Limiter don’t work anymore.
-Second, the charge limiter is much less accurate and it can deviate the real limit by up to 5% from the set limit.
+Second, the charge limiter is much less accurate and it can deviate the real limit by up to 10% from the set limit.

 FAQ: Does Intel mode need to be enabled on every Intel MacBook for AlDente to work?

 NO, Intel Mode only needs to be enabled for the special case of using AlDente in Windows.